 Once you have an effective menu design, analyzing your sales mix to determine the impact each item has on sales, costs and profits is an important practice.
 If you have costs and waste under control, looking at your menu sales mix can help you further reduce costs and boost profits.
 You will find that some items need to be dropped altogether.

-For more info on Ideal Software’s Stock Control system for monitoring your Food Cost IdealStockControl
+For more info on our Stock Control system for monitoring Food Cost IdealStockControl

 To view Part 1 in our series “101 Ways to deal with Food Cost” 33 Possible Food Cost Problem Areas

 To view Part 2 in our series “101 Ways to deal with Food Cost” Back to Basics

 To view Part 4 in our series “101 Ways to deal with Food Cost” Purchasing and Receiving

 To view Part 5 in our series “101 Ways to deal with Food Cost” Safety and Security

 To view Part 6 in our series “101 Ways to deal with Food Cost” Technology

 To view Part 7 in our series “101 Ways to deal with Food Cost” Budgeting and Organizational

 To view Part 8 in our series “101 Ways to deal with Food Cost” Energy Saving Tips